2024 Halving Date ETA:

 Blocks, however, have been mined at less than 10 minute intervals for almost all of Bitcoin's history.

-Our calculator uses data from BTC.com to get the average block time for the past two months.
-It then uses this block time (currently 10.3125 minutes between blocks as of March 25, 2020) to estimate the halving date.
+Our calculator uses live blockchain data to get the average block time for the past two months.
+It then uses this block time (currently 9.3666666666 minutes between blocks) to estimate the halving date.

 While most of the other sites estimate the halving for late-May, the more likely outcome is an early-May reward halving.